SarahBorgelt/Projects/README.md

 </ul>
 <img src="https://i.pinimg.com/736x/39/02/8e/39028eb990d2b100f307fac136f420bd.jpg" alt="A cat that looks like Penne" width=150px>
   <br>
 <article>This is what my one year old cat named Penne looks like.
-Penne was rescued from an abandonned house and now lives an amazing life with daily treats, a cat tree taller than his human, numerous toys, and tons of cuddles.</article>
+Penne was rescued from an abandoned house and now lives an amazing life with daily treats, a cat tree taller than his human, numerous toys, and tons of cuddles.</article>
 </div>

 <div id=""></div>